kerrishotts/cordova-plugin-ios-launch-screen/README.md

 * simple color wash for the background that matches the background color of the app, or

-* a two-color wash for the background that matches the background color of the app and the background color of the navigation bar -- the two colors fill the screen equally (navigation bar at top, background color at bottom)
+* a two-color wash for the background that matches the background color of the app and the background color of the navigation bar -- the two colors fill the screen equally (navigation bar for top half, background color for bottom half)

 * a simple logo or the app's name and tag line in the center of the app, sized such that it won't be cut off even on a small iPhone
   4s